Distillation-guided Representation Learning for Unconstrained Gait Recognition: Introduction

-Gait analysis provides an alternative modality for human recognition by intentionally masking away the color information and focusing on learning discriminating features in the \emph{temporal} domain.
-As such, it is potentially more robust to challenging, unconstrained situations, and has been broadly applied in many applications such as surveillance~\cite{benedek2016lidar}, health~\cite{del2019gait} and crime analysis~\cite{hadid2012can}, etc.
+Gait analysis provides an alternative modality for human recognition by focusing on learning discriminative features in the \emph{temporal} domain.
+As such, it can be more robust to challenging, unconstrained situations, especially at range, and has been applied in many applications such as human authentication~\cite{benedek2016lidar}, health~\cite{del2019gait} and crime analysis~\cite{hadid2012can}, etc.

-The field of gait recognition has been significantly bloomed~\cite{sarkar2005humanid,han2005individual,chen2009frame,liao2017pose,an2018improving,sepas2022deep} by traditional methods, including template matching methods ~\cite{bobick2001recognition,liu2007gait,zhang2010active} and model-based methods~\cite{benabdelkader2002stride,yoo2008automated,boulgouris2007human,li2008gait}, but limited by dependency on the scale and viewing angle and being sensitive to video quality, respectively.
-Deep learning (DL)-based approaches~\cite{chao2019gaitset,battistone2019tglstm,lin2021gait} have made significant advances compared to traditional methods.
+The field of gait recognition was initially developed~\cite{sarkar2005humanid,han2005individual,chen2009frame,liao2017pose,an2018improving,sepas2022deep} using traditional methods, such as template matching~\cite{bobick2001recognition,liu2007gait,zhang2010active} and model-based methods~\cite{benabdelkader2002stride,yoo2008automated,boulgouris2007human,li2008gait}, but limited by variations in scale and viewing angle and sensitivity to video quality, respectively.
+Deep learning (DL)-based approaches~\cite{chao2019gaitset,battistone2019tglstm,lin2021gait} have made significant advances in image and video-based recognition tasks compared to traditional methods.
 They are able to generate robust identity embeddings by directly processing the complex temporal information present in gait sequences.
-This enables effective recognition under sources of variability, such as changes in viewpoint and clothing, making DL-based methods widely used in these years.
+This enables effective recognition under the variabilities mentioned above, making the DL-based methods widely preferred.